openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		normals.push_back(normal);
 	}

 Nothing new here other than using vectors.
 But it is important to note that we are using `p+=1` because we want to make sure that we are sampling our polyline at a high resolution.
-We are now going to use three new functions: `ofBeginShape()`, `ofVertex()` and `ofEndShape()`.
-We call [`ofBeginShape()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofBeginShape ofBeginShape Documentation Page) to tell openFrameworks that we want to build a polygon, we can then add vertices to the polygon by calling [`ofVertex()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofVertex ofVertex Documentation Page).
+We are now going to use three new functions: `ofBeginShape()`, `ofVertex(...)` and `ofEndShape()`.
+We call [`ofBeginShape()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofBeginShape ofBeginShape Documentation Page) to tell openFrameworks that we want to build a polygon, we can then add vertices to the polygon by calling [`ofVertex(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofVertex ofVertex Documentation Page).
 Finally, we finish our shape by calling [`ofEndShape()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEndShape ofEndShape Documentation Page).
 Note that we *must* add our vertices in between `ofBeginShape()` and `ofEndShape()`.
 To loop through our normals and create the polygon, add:

 	ofSetColor(255, 200);
 	float numPoints = polyline.size();